 Purchasing new energy tech can be a big decision.
 Before making your purchase, it is important to do your research to understand what solutions may be best for your home and energy goals.

-Ask friends and family for their recommendations, research on independent sites and check out our consumer guides (Coming Soon)
+Ask friends and family for their recommendations, research on independent sites and check out our consumer guides.

-When purchasing new energy tech for your home or business, look for a NET Approved Seller.
-Approved Sellers have committed to upholding the consumer protection standards of the NETCC and to ensuring you are treated fairly, ethically and receive clear information about the service being provided.
+When purchasing new energy tech for your home or business, look for a New Energy Tech Approved Seller.
+Approved Sellers have committed to upholding the consumer protection standards of the NETCC and to ensuring you are treated fairly and ethically and receive clear information about the service being provided.
 Approved Sellers can also help you navigate any rebates or other financial incentives that may be available to you.